MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* New: Allow alignment selection for donations widget.
 * Fix: Conflict between CSS classes that prevented the "payment complete" tick from appearing.
 CSS class "hidden" renamed to "mcc_hidden".

 = 2.10 20180614 =